 Intelligence officers may do some or all of the following:

-- collect, analyse and assess information about people, places, and events that may pose a threat to national and international security
+- collect, analyse, decode and assess information that may be a threat to business, national and international security

 - co-operate with agencies nationally and internationally to gather information about potential threats